 Lip licker’s dermatitis or lick eczema is quite common among the children during winter season.
 It’s a rash that occurs around the lips in response to chronic licking around the mouth with saliva.
-This is often associated with cracked and chapped lips.
-As the lips get dried your child will more likely moisten the lips by saliva.
+This is associated with cracked and chapped lips.
+When the lips get dried your child will more likely moisten the lips by saliva.
 When it is repeatedly done by your child, it becomes a habit, just like nail biting, thumb sucking.
 This rash gets better when the habit is stopped.

 What Causes Lip Licker’s Dermatitis?